No need to call out an electrician. Discover how to change a light switch cover yourself and safely

 How much does an electrician charge to change a light switch cover?

 If you’re not confident in changing a light switch cover yourself, then calling in an electrician makes sense.
-The job shouldn’t take long, and it won’t cost too much, explains Davis, “Changing a light switch cover shouldn’t take longer than 30 minutes to do, so you can expect an electrician to charge between £20 and £50 for their time.”
+The job shouldn’t take long, and it won’t cost too much.
+Removing and installing a new light switch cover should take less than an hour.

 FAQs